-Rather than seeing chores as something negative that takes up valuable time, they can be the source of special moments within the family.
+Rather than seeing chores as something negative that takes up valuable time, chores can be the source of some rather special moments within the family.
 You can even make chores fun.
-Just as young kids who are keen to help will get a self-esteem boost from helping, teenagers may take the opportunity to open up while working on a chore with you.
+Just as young children keen to help will get a self-esteem boost from helping, teenagers may take the opportunity to open up while working on a task with you.

 14. They make your life easier

-Teaching your kids how to do household chores may take a fair bit of time and energy, and perhaps even a little patience.
-Rest assured, it will be worth it when your child can do things themselves, and you can finally take five minutes to sit back, relax and drink a whole cup of hot tea.
+Teaching your kids how to do chores may take a fair bit of time and energy, and perhaps even a little patience.
+Rest assured, it will be worth it when your child can do things themselves and you can finally take five minutes to sit back, relax and drink a whole cup of hot tea.
 Bliss.

 15. It makes kids feel included and valued